larryhastings/correlate/README.md

 Keys are usually strings--for example, the individual words from the title of some movie, TV show, song, or book.
 But keys don't have to be strings.
-Instances of lots of Python data types can be used as keys.
+Instances of lots of Python data types can be used as keys; they just need to be hashable.

 Once you've filled in the `correlate.Correlator` object with your data, you call its `correlate()` method.
 This